nnellans/bicep-guide/README.md

 ]

 output someOutput array = filter(inputArray, item => item.age > 15)
-// This retuns only elements of the array that have an age value greater than 15,
+// This returns only elements of the array that have an age value greater than 15, someOutput = [
-// so in our example only 1 of the 2 elements will be returned someOutput = [
   {
     name: 'Reba'